We are always looking for ways to prevent illness, or to detect and treat problems at an early stage.

 Why wait for hours at an Accident and Medical Centre or an Emergency Department?
 We are happy to treat most minor accidents such as strains and sprains, cuts needing stitches, palm spikes and fish hooks needing removal.

-Our doctors can provide full body skin checks and advise on the best ways to manage anything that needs action.This may include minor surgery which can be done by us.
-It is helpful to make a separate appointment to do this and consider making it an annual event.
+Dr Coran Turner specialises in full body skin checks (30 min appointment) and advise on the best ways to manage anything that needs action.This may include minor surgery which can be done here.
+Consider making skin checks an annual event.

 Many skin spots such as warts, skin tags, cosmetic blemishes, sun-damaged skin and early skin cancers can be treated using Liquid Nitrogen to freeze the lesion.
 One treatment may be all that is needed but often further applications are needed.